erroronline1/caro/readme.md

 ## to do
 * contain filtered filenames into csvfilter export (filename, print header), if available
     * chain destination and source or only if destination does contain ____ or whatever
-* allow pdf format for csv-filter?
 * record restricted_access for generalrecords-context
     * {unit:[...], permission:[...], user:[...]} with unit/permission intersection, ceo/admin full access
     * exclude self only
     * also see record.inquiry selection $notification_recipients
-* orders: manual returns should request and process $return_reason

 ## Content
 * [Aims](#aims)